Home » Diamonds » Channel vs. Prong Setting: 10 Differences

 Even though you should still take steps to avoid damage to your channel setting, its design is more fit for the minor drops and bumps it may experience when you wear it.

-You should have your diamond ring cleaned once or twice a year.
+I recommend having your diamond ring cleaned once or twice a year.
 It’s easier with prong settings versus channel settings.

 There are fewer nooks for dirt and debris in prong settings.